West Philippine Sea: 2016 PCA ruling

 Parties or involving any other State bordering on the South China Sea".
 The tribunal also ruled that China has "no historical rights" based on the "nine-dash line" map.

+International Use

+Multiple international governments, embassies, and representatives have used and acknowledged the term "West Philippine Sea".
+These include the United States with Ambassadors Sung Kim and MaryKay Carlson, the United Kingdom, France with Ambassador Marie Fontanel, Australia with foreign minister Penny Wong, and the European Union with ambassador Massimo Santoro.

 Legal scope

-There is no exact demarcation of boundaries for the area in the South China Sea which forms the West Philippine Sea.
+There is no exact demarcation of boundaries for the area in the South China Sea named by the Philippines as the West Philippine Sea.
 The Administrative order which officially named the area defined it as follows:

 The maritime areas on the western side of the Philippine archipelago are hereby named as the West Philippine Sea.
 These areas include the Luzon Sea as well as the waters around within the adjacent to the Kalayaan Island Group and Bajo de Masinloc, also known as Scarborough Shoal.